mheiber/lsbsteak/README.md

 This repo models potential Hack language feautures for sound [Late Static Bindings](https://www.php.net/manual/en/language.oop5.late-static-bindings.php).

+You can ask the Alloy model for examples of valid Hack programs and ask it to check safety properties for you.

 Here's an example of a generated Hack program: